Autism Testing & Assessment

 Frequently Asked Questions About Autism

-Honest answers from our licensed therapists — before you take the first step.
+Honest answers from our therapists — before you take the first step.

 1. Is autism therapy about changing who I am — or supporting who I am?